 Freemium pricing is the practice of offering a basic set of services for free, and enhanced features and/or content for a fee.
-This approach has had notable success on the Internet, where services can be provided by the seller at close to a zero variable cost.
-Thus, a company can scale its customer base rapidly with little or no incremental cost for each additional customer gained (assuming no incremental marketing expenses), and then charge for additional services.
-This approach will result in a larger proportion of customers using the company's offerings for free, and a smaller proportion paying for additional services.
+This approach will result in a large proportion of customers using the company's offerings for free, and a smaller proportion paying for additional services.
 This approach has had notable success on the Internet, where basic services can be provided by the seller at close to a zero variable cost.

 Freemium pricing can be applied to the following circumstances:

 - Customers can use a service for a certain amount of time for free, after which they will be charged for any continuing provision of services.
 This approach convinces customers of their need for the service, after which convincing them to pay is easier.

 - Customers have access to a version of the service that has few features, and can scale to an expanded version by paying a price.
 The key issue is ensuring that key functionality must be paid for, while still giving free customers a taste of the service provided.